 When joints (especially the shoulders and hips) are not moving properly or have a limited range of motion, you will see stutter-stepping, pacing, and short striding.
 By restoring full range of motion, dogs are able to take longer strides and their overall motion appearance becomes more fluid and appealing.

-A dog in pain is less likely to want to perform or to show well.
+Dogs in pain is less likely to want to perform or to show well.
 It may be difficult for them to move or stand when there is something bothering them.
 However, many times it can be difficult to determine what is going on, especially if it is something minor.
 Many times, this behavior is blamed on a poor attitude when in fact, the dog is in pain.
 One of the great benefits of chiropractic care is reduced pain, reduced muscle tension, and improved circulation.
 All of these benefits will allow the dog to feel their best and give them that winning spirit.

 Improved Head Position